pohlman24/Reactivities/notes/section12Notes.md

 # Data Context
 - instead of using dbContext will we will now use `IdentityDbContext<AppUser>`
+    - this is why we dont need the new DbSet<>
 - add migration with `dotnet ef migrations add description -p .\Persistance\ -s API`

 # Services